Alexchen666/Observable-Demo/src/index.md

 display(Inputs.table(df, {columns: completeCols}))
 ```

-Also we can check the descriptive analysis.
+And we can check the descriptive analysis.

 ```sql
 SELECT 'Mean' AS 'Statistics',